faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Doctrine:5d] Should infants be baptized?</span>

 The idea that infant baptism was an abomination was being discussed widely at that time.
-For instance, Stephen Blanchard, in a letter to Ethan Smith, the congregationalist minister in Hopkinton NH, [argues]({{ "/letter-from-stephen-blanchard-to-ethan-smith/" | relative_url }}):
+For instance, Stephen Blanchard, in a letter to Ethan Smith, the congregationalist minister in Hopkinton NH where Oliver Cowdery may have attended Church, [argues]({{ "/letter-from-stephen-blanchard-to-ethan-smith/" | relative_url }}):

 > To me it seems strange, that you can see . . . absurdities in the Episcopal plan relative to *infant baptism* and *confirmation* . . . and not see, that the *doctrine* of *infant baptism* itself is the very foundation of all those inconsistencies . . .
 I contend, that no one can have a right to the *outward* and *visible* sign, unless he possess the *inward* and *spiritual* grace.